CTRLshift Ecosystem Mapping Project

 CTRLshift ‘Exchanges for Change’ (Stoke)

-CTRLshift has embarked on a new programme of activity with partners Stoke CTRLShift City (SCSC).
+CTRLshift has completed a significant programme of action research into supporting place based approaches to shifting power locally, with partners Stoke CTRLShift City (SCSC).

-Stoke CTRLShift City was born out of the last Emergency Summit for Change, held in Stoke on Trent in 2019.
-The group is a collective of organisations and individuals, mainly from the VCSE sector, who came together following the last Summit to actively test some of the solutions work shopped at the Summit in the Stoke area (covering Stoke on Trent and Newcastle Under Lyne districts).
+Stoke CTRLShift City was born out of the Emergency Summit for Change, held in Stoke on Trent in 2019.
+The group is a collective of organisations and individuals, mainly from the VCSE sector, who came together following the last Summit to actively test some of the solutions work shopped at the Summit in the Stoke area (covering Stoke on Trent and North Staffordshire).
 Their goal is to accelerate the shift in power to communities and individuals in relation to social, economic, democratic and environmental crises.

-Exchanges for Change is being self-funded by those CTRLshift partner members taking part.
-It is being managed as an action research project to learn from communities in Stoke about how best to share skills and find out how CTRLshift can resource communities across the country flexibly, effectively and at speed.
+Exchanges for Change was part funded by Local Trust, who are also supporting Big Local and Creative Civic Change projects in the area, and in part self-funded by CTRLshift partner members.
+It was managed as an action research project to learn from communities in Stoke about how best to share skills and find out how CTRLshift can resource communities across the country flexibly, effectively and at speed.

 Think & Do Tank